MITLibraries/guides/rails.md

   [Dependabot](https://dependabot.com) or [Depfu](https://depfu.com) are
   efficient ways to do this.
 Keep everything up to date even after the project is in production to avoid accumulating unnecessary technical debt.

+#### Layout and Styles
+- Use our [mitlibraries-theme](https://github.com/MITLibraries/mitlibraries-theme) gem.
+See that repo for documentation.

 #### Authentication
 - See our general [Touchstone](/touchstone_saml.html) docs that include some